merely-useful/py-rse/index.md

 1. No: `.` stands for the current directory.
 2. No: `/` stands for the root directory.
 3. No: Amira's home directory is `/Users/Amira`.
-4. No: This goes up two levels, i.e. ends in `/Users`.
+4. No: This goes up two levels, i.e., ends in `/Users`.
 5. Yes: `~` stands for the user's home directory, in this case `/Users/amira`.
 6. No: This would navigate into a directory `home` in the current directory if it exists.
 7. Yes: Starting from the home directory `~`, this command goes into `data` then back (using `..`) to the home directory.
 8. Yes: Shortcut to go back to the user's home directory.
 9. Yes: Goes up one level.
-10. Yes: Same as the previous answer, but with an unnecessary `.` (indicating current directory)
+10. Yes: Same as the previous answer, but with an unnecessary `.` (indicating the current directory).

 ### Exercise \@ref(bash-basics-ex-resolve-rel-path) {-}